Teaching Numbers & Counting to Preschoolers (Singapore)

 Mistake 3: Avoiding the Word "Maths"

-Some parents unconsciously communicate their own maths anxiety to their children.
+Some parents unconsciously pass on their own maths anxiety.
 Avoid saying "I was never good at maths" or "Maths is hard."
-Research shows that parental attitudes toward maths significantly influence children's own attitudes and performance.
+Research shows that parental attitudes toward maths significantly affect children's own attitudes and performance.
+Even if you struggled with maths in school, try to keep things upbeat for your little one.

 Mistake 4: Only Practising Forward Counting

-Counting backwards, counting by 2s, and counting from a number other than 1 are all important skills that are often neglected.
-Vary your counting practice:
+Counting backwards, counting by 2s, and counting from a number other than 1 are all important skills that often get neglected.
+Mix up your counting practice:

-- Count backwards from 10 (like a rocket launch)
+- Count backwards from 10 (like a rocket launch — my kids scream "BLAST OFF!" every time)

 - Start counting from 5 instead of always from 1